A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: A diffusion-based family of spatio-temporal stochastic processes

-results in a model with a separable covariance function where the temporal covariance is exponential and the spatial covariance is Mat\' ern.
-This is what we call the Kronecker product of Mat\'ern and the Ornstein-Uhlenbeck processes.
+This is a spatial generalisation of the Ornstein-Uhlenbeck processes.
 We aim to produce a space-time model with diffusive behaviour.
-For this, we need to replace the time derivative in \eqref{eq:simplest} with an operator containing both a time derivative and the diffusion operator, hence we propose
+For this, we replace the dampening coefficient $\kappa$ in \eqref{eq:simplest} with a power of the dampended diffusion operator $L_s$, defining a model family of the time-stationary solutions to iterated diffusion-like processes

+When $\cD= \mathbb{R}^d$, the space-stationary solutions are used.
+For compact manifolds with boundary, the operators $L_s$ and $Q$ are equipped with suitable boundary conditions on $\partial\cD$.
+In total, the model has three non-negative smoothness parameters $(\alpha_t,\alpha_s,\alpha_e)$ and three positive scale parameters $(\gamma_t,\gamma_s,\gamma_e)$.
+It is not immediately obvious how the definition \eqref{eq:spde_general_nonfractional} would be interpreted for non-integer powers $\alpha_t$.
+However, by taking advantage of the spectral properties of the operators, we define the following model, which has an operator that more clearly allows fractional powers $\alpha_t$, as